Technical SEO 2023: Ultimate Guide

 Importance of Primary Navigation Menu

 Primary navigation menu helps users to easily navigate to important pages on your website.
-The right use of primary navigation menu will produce positive user experience.
+The right use of the primary navigation menu will produce a positive user experience.
 As for search engines, your important pages should be included in the primary navigation menu.
 Even the drop-down menu is included.

 How To Check Your Site’s Primary Navigation Menu